Thing (assembly): Etymology

+Early attestations

-The first detailed description of a thing was made by Tacitus in AD 98.
+The first detailed description of a thing was made by Tacitus in 98 CE.
 Tacitus suggested that the things were annual delegate-based meetings that served legal and military functions.

-The oldest written reference of the thing is on a stone pillar found along Hadrian's Wall at Housestead in the UK.
-It is dated AD 43-410 and reads:
+The oldest written reference to a thing is on a stone pillar found along Hadrian's Wall at Housesteads Roman Fort in Northumberland in the United Kingdom.
+It is dated 43–410 CE and reads:

 The pillar was raised by a Frisian auxiliary unit of the Roman army deployed at Hadrian's Wall.
-The name Tuihanti refers to the current region Twente in the east of the Netherlands.
+The name Tuihanti refers to the current region Twente, which is in the east of the Netherlands.
 However, these Tuihanti tribesmen have been interpreted by different historians as Frisians.
-Deo Mars Thincsus means ‘god Mars of the Thing’.
-Mars of the Thing must be interpreted as Tiwas of the Thing.
-The god Tiwas, also named Tíwes or Tiwaz, is the same as the god Tuw.
-This was, in early Germanic times, a supreme idol.
-In Scandinavia it was often known as Tyr.
-The idol names Beda and Fimmilena of the same pillar inscription refer to bodthing and fimelthing, both of which are also recorded in Old Frisian codices from around 1100 onward.
-These were specific types of assemblies.
-Perhaps the distinction was: the ‘fixed thing’ protected by the god Thincsus, the ‘extra-ordinary thing’ protected by the god Beda, and the ‘informative or non-decision-making thing’ protected by the god Fimmilena.
+Deo Mars Thincsus means 'god Mars of the Thing'.
+"Mars of the Thing" may be interpreted in analogy with the week-day name (the Germanic Tuesday corresponding to Latin Martis dies 'the day of Mars'; cf. Interpretatio germanica) as Tīwaz of the Thing.
+The god Tīwaz (Old English Tíw, Old Norse Týr) was likely important in early Germanic times and has numerous places in England and Denmark named after him.
+The possible theonyms Beda and Fimmilena in the same inscription relate to the bodthing and fimelthing, two specific types of assemblies were recorded in Old Frisian codices from around 1100 onward.
+Perhaps the distinction was that the fixed thing was protected by the god Thincsus, the extraordinary thing by Beda, and the informative or non-decision-making thing by Fimmilena.

-The Old Germanic form of the word ‘thing’ is þingsō which derives from the word þengaz, and which means ‘certain time’.
-In Gothic it is þeihs meaning time.
-It was therefore a specific time the people gathered, and that is how the word thing received the meaning of folkmoot and assembly, and of justice.
-In German and Dutch languages the day of the week Tuesday is called after the thing, namely 'Dienstag' and 'dinsdag'.
-In other words, thing-day.
-In Dutch speech the expressions 'in geding zijn' (being disputed) or 'een geding aanspannen' (filing a court case) are still being used in daily life.
-English, Frisian and Scandinavian speeches refer with respectively Tuesday (Old English: Tíwes dæg), 'tiisdei' and 'ti(r)sdag' to the god of the thing being Tiwas or Tyr.